nuxt-community/sentry-module/docs/content/en/sentry/lazy-loading.md

 <alert type="warning">

-  Please be aware that lazy loading could prevent some errors from being reported
+  Please be aware that lazy loading could prevent some errors that happen early during app loading from being reported.

 </alert>